MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 {{</highlight>}}

 {{<alert class="info" caption="Infos">}}
-The section Source should already be available and generated automatically in case you enable the Wizard to add a Python file to your Module.
+The section Source should already be available and generated automatically in case you enable the Wizard to add a Python file to your module.
 {{</alert>}}

 [//]: <> (MVL-653)